marius-team/marius/docs/getting_started.rst

     In this case, we choose to use GPU as the training device.
     The ``[path]`` section contains all the locations of preprocessed data.
-    If you want to specify the model for train to be ``TransE`` and increase the train epochs to a certain number, you can simply add the following lines to the configuration file:
+    If you want to specify the model for training to be ``TransE`` and increase the training epochs to a certain number, you can simply add the following lines to the configuration file:

     ::